-- Provide students with models of exemplary, and less than exemplary work and have them identify the exemplary work and determine what makes the work exemplary. - Allow students to compare their work with the exemplary work and identify strengths and weaknesses in collaboration with the teacher. - Train students to provide peer commentary. - 3.
-Present: - > We can adapt or modify the teacher collaboration guidelines we just used in order to train students to provide feedback and commentary on their own work and the work of their peers. - > We can provide students with exemplary models of products or performances, along with products or performances that are not exemplary, and have the students work in groups to determine what makes an exemplary product or performance. - ➤ After students are able to select exemplary products, we can allow students to compare their own work to exemplary work and have them identify strengths and weaknesses in their work (in collaboration with the teacher). - What other strategies can you think of that will help students become adept at self-assessing their own work in order to adjust and improve that work?
+- Establish protocols students can follow to provide commentary on their own work. - Provide students with models of exemplary, and less than exemplary, work and have them identify the exemplary work and determine what makes the work exemplary. - Train students to provide peer commentary.

+- 3. Present: - We can adapt or modify the protocol we just used in order to train students to provide feedback and commentary on their own work and the work of their peers. - We can provide students with exemplary models of products or performances, along with products or performances that are not exemplary, and have the students work in groups to determine what makes an exemplary product or performance. - What other strategies can you think of that will help students become adept at self-assessing their own work in order to adjust and improve that work?
 [Allow time for participants to respond.]